Gerd Katter: Early life

 Born on March 14, 1910, in Berlin-Britz, Gerd Katter disidentified with his assigned gender at birth.
 Through publications that described homosexuality and transvestism, such as those by sexual scientist Max Hodann, Das 3.
-Geschlecht by German activist and author, Friedrich Radszuweit, and Magnus Hirschfeld's book, Geschlechtskunde, Katter became aware of diverse iterations of sexuality and gender, which informed his own sense of identity.
+Geschlecht by German activist and author Friedrich Radszuweit, and Magnus Hirschfeld's book Geschlechtskunde, Katter became aware of diverse iterations of sexuality and gender, which informed his own sense of identity.
 Katter was subsequently put in touch with Hirschfeld through an acquaintance of Hodann.

 Surgery

-In 1927 at age sixteen, Katter visited Magnus Hirschfeld's Institut für Sexualwissenschaft in Berlin with his mother, seeking gender affirming surgery in the form of a double mastectomy.
+In 1927, at age sixteen, Katter visited Magnus Hirschfeld's Institut für Sexualwissenschaft in Berlin with his mother, seeking gender affirming surgery in the form of a double mastectomy.
 The Institute, a research centre specializing in sexology, was known for providing medical and counselling services to its patients.
 Katter was turned away due to his young age, but returned to the Institute a few days later after having attempted the procedure by himself with a razor, though Katter does not mention this self-injury in his autobiographical account.
 In critical condition, Katter was treated accordingly by the Institute doctors, who completed the mastectomy.

 Transvestitenschein

-In 1928 at age eighteen, Katter sought further affirmation of his gender identity through acquiring a document known as a transvestite pass (German: Transvestitenschein).
+In 1928, at age eighteen, Katter sought further affirmation of his gender identity through acquiring a document known as a transvestite pass (German: Transvestitenschein).
 This document, issued by the governments of the German Empire and the Weimar Republic, identified its carrier as a transvestite, and allowed them to present in a way that may not have aligned with their assigned sex at birth.
 As described by historian Katie Sutton in her article, "Trans Rights and Cultures in the Weimar Republic," without these passes, and occasionally even with them, gender diverse individuals could be persecuted under Germany's “gross mischief” or “public nuisance” laws.
 Later in his life, while living in Brandenburg, East Germany, Katter contacted the Magnus Hirschfeld Society (German: Magnus-Hirschfeld-Gesellschaft) and donated his records.
 Katter's various transvestitenschein documents represent some of the few artifacts that scholars have access to today, and have been used to examine the role of identity documents in the fashioning of gender identity in Weimar Berlin.

 As historian Annette F. Timm notes in her work, "'I am so grateful to all you men of medicine': Trans Circles of Knowledge and Intimacy," following his procedure and the acquisition of his transvestitenschein documents, Katter was touted by the Institute as a medical specimen and utilized as a "demonstration case" to visitors of the Institute.
 In scholar Elizabeth Andrea Rottman's dissertation, “Queer Home Berlin?
-Making Queer Selves and Spaces in the Divided City, 1945-1970," she recounts Katter's personal letters from the archives of the Magnus Hirschfeld Society, who's tone of fervent admiration for Hirschfeld and the Institute imply that he was happy to oblige.
+Making Queer Selves and Spaces in the Divided City, 1945-1970," she recounts Katter's personal letters from the archives of the Magnus Hirschfeld Society, whose tone of fervent admiration for Hirschfeld and the Institute imply that he was happy to oblige.